geniass/basic-http/README.md

 * Persistent and non-persistent connections
 * Receive arbitrary length requests
 * Serving static files from a directory
-* GET, HEAD, POST, PUT, DELETE requests
+* GET, HEAD, POST, PUT, DELETE responses
+* Demo web pages (/index.html and /content.html)
+* Accessible by other hosts on the network

 Not yet implemented:
 * HTTP/1.1